tigermursa/javaScript-t20/README.md

 ### 20 JavaScript Basic Problem-Solving Questions to Understand JavaScript Clearly

-1. Write a function to find the sum of two numbers.
+1. Write a function to find the sum of two numbers.(solved)
-2. Create a function to check if a given number is even or odd.
+2. Create a function to check if a given number is even or odd.(solved)
 3. Write a function that returns the largest element in an array of numbers.
 4. Implement a function to reverse a string.
 5. Create a function to check if a string is a palindrome (reads the same forwards and backwards).